Super-linear propagation for a general, local cane toads model: The relationship between , , and --

-\section{The relationship between $I$, $J$ and $w$}
+\section{The relationship between $I$, $J$, and $w$ -- \Cref{prop:geometric,prop:I_J}}

-We now characterize the location of the front in a more tractable manner.
-We do not follow the approach of ~\cite{Freidlin1,Freidlin2}, which relied on a condition on the minimizing paths of $J$.
-Instead, we opt for a PDE proof based on ~\cite{MajdaSouganidis}.
+We now characterize the location of the front in a more tractable manner; that is we prove \Cref{prop:geometric,prop:I_J}.
+We do not follow the approach of ~\cite{Freidlin1,Freidlin2}, in which the author shows directly that $I= \max\{J,0\}$ by developing a theory for and checking a condition on the minimizing paths of $J$.
+As this condition is difficult to verify, we, instead, opt for a PDE proof based on the work in~\cite{MajdaSouganidis} using $w$ in an intermediate step.
+We note that, since the Hamiltonian associated to~\eqref{eq:I}, $H(x,\theta,p_x,p_\theta) := \overline D(\theta) |p_x|^2 + |p_\theta|^2 + 1$, is not homogeneous, that is, it depends on $\theta$, the arguments from~\cite{MajdaSouganidis} do not directly apply.
+We outline our proof below, and make note of the differences with~\cite{MajdaSouganidis}.

-Recalling~\eqref{eq:action} and~\eqref{eq:w_intro} from \Cref{sec:results}, we now show that the movement of $\partial\{I > 0\}$ can be understood in terms of $\{J = 0\}$ and $\partial \{w > 0\}$.
-To this end, we first show that $J$ is a sub-solution to $I$.
-Then we discuss the existence and uniqueness of $w$.
-Finally, we use these to prove \Cref{prop:geometric} and \Cref{prop:I_J}.
+In order to prove \Cref{prop:geometric,prop:I_J}, we show equivalence of the various level and super-level sets involved and then we apply \Cref{thm}.
+The inclusion $\{J>0\}\subset\{I>0\}\subset\{w=1\}$ follows from the maximum principle, as in~\cite{MajdaSouganidis}.
+To close this chain of inclusions, we require $\{w=1\}\subset\{J>0\}$.
+This is accomplished in~\cite{MajdaSouganidis} via the Hopf-Lax formula; however, this only applies when the Hamiltonian is independent of $(x,\theta,t)$ and so is not useful here.
+We get around this by using the fact that $w$ is given as the solution to a variational problem similar to the one defining $J$.
+We can then compare these two functions directly.

+In order to follow this outline, we first show the following two key facts: that $J$ is a sub-solution of~\eqref{eq:I} and that $w$ can be represented by a variational problem.